martin-steinegger/academic-kickstart/content/en/authors/soohyunkim/_index.md

 ## Intro

-Kim Soo Hyun is an undergraduate student in Seoul National University.
-He is scheduled to graduate in August 2023 with a BS in Biological Sciences and Civil and Environmental Engineering.
+Kim Soo Hyun is a graduate student enrolled in master's course in Bioinformatics.
+He graduated in August 2023 with BS in Biological Sciences and Civil and Environmental Engineering.
 ## Research Interest